 Clearance Certificate

-After all the official processes are done, deliver a clearance certificate to the employee.
+Issue a clearance certificate to the employee once all termination procedures are finalized.
 This document specifies that the person has completed their duties and cleared all bills due and payable to the organisation.

 Documentation

-Be sure all pertinent records are updated in the system, including the employee’s termination date, handover information, and clearance status.
-Accurate documentation ensures legal compliance and may be referenced at a later date and time.
+Update all pertinent records in the HR system, including the employee’s termination date, handover information, and clearance status.
+Accurate documentation ensures legal compliance and provides a reference for future inquiries.

 Steps to Maintain Accuracy: